 Business Administrator Level 3 Apprenticeship

-The Business administration apprenticeship teaches a set of highly transferable skills and behaviours, which along with practical knowledge, can be applied in small and large businesses from across the public, private sector and charitable sectors.
+The Business Administrator level 3 apprenticeship teaches a set of highly transferable skills and behaviours, which along with practical knowledge, can be applied in small and large businesses from across the public, private sector and charitable sectors.

-The business administration role may involve working independently or as part of a team and will involve developing, implementing, maintaining and improving the efficiency of administrative services.
+The business administration role may involve working independently or as part of a team.
+It includes developing, implementing, maintaining and improving the efficiency of administrative services.

-Overall, responsibilities will vary depending on the business but typically include providing central or departmental support to different functions of the organisation.
+Overall, responsibilities will vary depending on the business.
+Typically this includes providing central or departmental support to different functions of the organisation.
 Good administrators are able to demonstrate strong communication skills, both written and verbal, a proactive approach to managing priorities and have good problem-solving and decision-making skills.

-Many individuals in these roles will interact with internal or external customers, so strong customer service skills are embedded in this Business Administration apprenticeship.
+Many individuals in these roles will interact with internal or external customers.
+We embed customer service skills within the Business Administration apprenticeship.

-The entry requirement for this apprenticeship will be decided by each employer, but may typically be five GCSEs at Grade C or higher.
+The entry requirement fwill be decided by each employer, but may typically be five GCSEs at Grade C or higher.
 English/Maths is not required however it will need to be completed by the end of the apprenticeship.

-This apprenticeship is ideal for current or new employees who are working in an office environment with responsibility for developing the quality of the administration service.
+This apprenticeship is ideal for current or new employees working in an office environment with responsibility for developing the quality of the administration service.

 This apprenticeship duration is 15-18 months.